 There are thousands of people, for instance, walking around in the world saying they have played Dark Souls without their characters having ever set foot in Ash Lake, let alone Oolacile.
 There are players who have only ever played melee characters, and never explored other mechanics such as archery or magic.
 There are players who have defeated Gwyn, but never fought the Taurus Demon.
 I don’t think this is controversial for me to say, but: all of those people have played Dark Souls.
 Of course they have.
 In fact, I have a hard time even imagining a purist so ‘pure’ that they would tell those players they haven’t.
 But what it is for them to have played Dark Souls is far different from what it is for a completionist to have done the same.
 That fuzziness between the experiences of individual consumers is inextricable from the act of consuming art; it is simply drawn out more clearly than usual in the medium of games, where one routinely discusses artworks as having ‘optional content.’

-Despite my complaints about it, Walter Benjamin’s essay “The Work of Art in the Age of Mechanical Reproduction” nonetheless shows itself to be incredibly prescient when—while covering the effects of the increasing historical proliferation of literature, literacy, and expertise—Benjamin declares, “Thus, the distinction between author and public is about to lose its basic character.
+Along these lines, “The Work of Art in the Age of Mechanical Reproduction” shows itself to be incredibly prescient when—while covering the effects of the increasing historical proliferation of literature, literacy, and expertise—Benjamin declares, “Thus, the distinction between author and public is about to lose its basic character.
 The difference becomes merely functional; it may vary from case to case.
 At any moment the reader is ready to turn into a writer.”
 The degree to which every player of a game is actively involved in the production of their own experience of that game is the loudest knell ever sounded for the death of the author.

 Ultimately, in a world of day-one patches and ‘games as a service,’ insisting on experiencing games as they were originally released becomes either a quaint bit of trivia or a quixotic impossibility, rather than a defense of art.
 Aside from certain speedrunners and MMO players, the quest to access such absolute earliest versions will increasingly become the domain of academic curiosity.